harsh123-byte/OLA-Bookings-SQL-EXCEL_POWER-BI-Prjoect/README.md

 OLA Data Analytics Project
 This project simulates an OLA Cab Booking System dataset containing 20000+ rows and 19 columns, covering bookings, customers, vehicles, cancellations, payments, and ratings for a 1-month period(JULY)

-The project is implemented using SQL, Excel, and Power BI for data storage, analysis, and visualization.
+The project is implemented using SQL, Excel, and Power BI for data storage, analysis, and visualization

 Data Columns
 1.Date